sharpstone/heroku-bouncer/README.md

    callback endpoint:

     ```sh
-    heroku clients:create likeaboss https://likeaboss.herokuapp.com/auth/heroku/callback
+    heroku clients:register likeaboss https://likeaboss.herokuapp.com/auth/heroku/callback
     ```

 2. Set `HEROKU_OAUTH_ID` and `HEROKU_OAUTH_SECRET` in your environment.
-3. Optionally, set the `COOKIE_SECRET` environment variable to a long random string.
+3. Set the `COOKIE_SECRET` environment variable to a long random string.
    Otherwise, the OAuth ID and secret are concatenated for use as a secret.
 4. Use the middleware:

     ```ruby